 When you update your static website, be sure to clear cached content on the CDN edge servers by purging the CDN endpoint.
 For more information, see Purge an Azure CDN endpoint.

 HTTPS is supported natively through the account web endpoint.
 The use of custom domains over HTTPS requires the use of Azure CDN at this time.

 You can configure a custom domain name for your Azure Storage account to make your static website available via a custom domain.
 For an in-depth look at hosting your domain on Azure, see Host your domain in Azure DNS.

-Static website hosting is provided at no additional cost.
+Enabling static website hosting is free of charge.
+Customers are charged for the utilized blob storage and operations costs.
 For more details on prices for Azure Blob Storage, check out the Azure Blob Storage Pricing Page.

 Begin by opening the Azure portal at https://portal.azure.com and run through the following steps on your GPv2 storage account: